 It is hard to attract certain audiences in the current market.
-The wide variety of distributing media productions add new ways of showing work to audiences.
-Internet, games and mobile outlets didn’t exist until recently and many people are still catching on ways to implement these new medias.
+The wide variety of distributing media productions add new mediums almost daily.
+Internet, games and mobile outlets didn’t exist until recently and many people are still catching on to how to implement these new medias.

 Some audiences are specified to one media outlet.
 They may prefer to watch television or play videos games or surf the web or browse their social media sites on their phones.
 There are so many ways to reach people, it is hard to determine what is the most effective.